top of page

 Helen Wurlitzer.jpg

+Helene Wurlitzer was a philanthropist who started a pivotal artist residency in Taos.
 Born in Salt Lake City to German immigrants in the mining industry, one of her father’s mining companies was in New Mexico.

 She spent some of her childhood in New Mexico, where she thrived.
 In 1895 she married and her husband ran the Wurlitzer music business.
 Helene studied and pursued artistic endeavors, with much of her energy spent on the University of Cincinnati – College Conservatory of Music.
-Here she became the first women to sit on the Board of Regents.
+Here she became the first woman to sit on the Board of Regents.

 Cincinnati is where Helene began her philanthropic work, establishing the Helene Wurlitzer Foundation, which was later dissolved and reopened in Taos when she returned.

 Founded in 1954, the HWF manages one of the oldest artist residency programs in the USA.
-It’s mission is to “Support the artist and the creative process” and serves as a haven for visual artists, literary artists and music composers.
+Its mission is to “support the artist and the creative process” and serves as a haven for visual artists, literary artists and music composers.
 They provide charitable assistance to thousands of artists from all over the world, including placing emphasis on supporting LGBTQ artists and offering several full scholarships to Taos high-school graduates who want to major in art.

 ABOUT THE ARTIST